ewawrzas/DESSRT/docs/README.md

 [Trello link:](https://github.com/ewawrzas/Full-Stack-Proposal/tree/master/docs)

 ## Minimum Viable Product
-Based on Untappd, DESSRT is a web application for dessert lovers built using Ruby on Rails and React/Redux.
-DESSRT will, by the end of week 9,
+Based on Untappd, DESSRT is a web application built using Ruby on Rails and React/Redux.
+By the end of week 9 the following features will be styled and implemented with bug free navigation and sufficient seed data:

 + Hosting on Heroku
 + Production README